 - Lift the person’s chin to ensure the airway is open

-- If the injury is bleeding, examine for wounds to ensure there are no signs of a depressed fracture.
+- If the injury is bleeding, examine for wounds to ensure no signs of a depressed fracture.
 If there are no signs, the next best thing to do is to control the bleeding.

 - Call triple zero (000) for further medical assistance.